-Launch Helpers
+Launch Configuration Helpers

 The following commands can be used in launch.json configurations to dynamically retrieve project and build information: